Bijapur Fort: Mehtar Mahal

-Though modestly sized, Mehtar Mahal dated to 1620 is one of the most elegant structures in the fort; the entry gate in particular has been built in Indo-Saracenic style.
+Though modestly sized, Mehtar Mahal dated to 1620 is one of the most elegant structures in the fort; the entry gate in particular has been built in Indo-Islamic architecture style.
 The façade has three arches, which depict exquisite "cornice supported on carved corbels".
 A gateway leads to the Mehtar mosque, which is a three-storey building.
 It has two slender minarets that are covered with delicately carved birds and rows of swans.
 The carvings are in Hindu architectural style, in the form of brackets supporting the balconies and stone trellis work.
 The building has a flat roof and minarets have rounded top.